Truly an odd couple—the aimless rebel and the aspiring medievalist.

 Once the bond was broken all those little quirks which we once found adorable in each other quickly became insufferable.
 Vanity prohibits me from enumerating mine, but her disgusting fixation of chewing on some ratty shards of her acrylic ‘blue bankie’ soured any remaining enjoyment I might have had on the trip.
 She used it to fulfill the same needs as Linus Van Pelt did with his ‘security blanket’ in the Peanuts comic strip.

 When we chanced upon The Blue Blanket public house in Edinburgh, I thought it would be amusing to snap a picture.
-I suggested that we dine there, but evidently she perceived it (rightly so) as a thinly veiled insult.
+I suggested that we dine there, but she perceived it (and rightly so) as a thinly veiled insult.

 We came back to the States and even lived together for another eighteen months.
 The ‘blue bankie’ finally disintegrated completely, as did our relationship.
-Both our lives really began then—she went off to Harvard Law School and a degree, I became mired in a short-lived and pointless, but fun, career in show biz.
+Both our lives really began then—she went off to Harvard Law School and a degree, I got married and pursued various artistic interests.